Huntsville Bicycle Accident Attorney

 - Lacerations and Disfigurement

 Injuries from a bicycle accident can result in expensive medical bills, prescription medication, specialized medical equipment for the home, and lost wages from missed time at work.
 These expenses can quickly mount up far beyond what an average person can afford to pay.
 However, if you were injured due to someone else’s negligence, you may be entitled to receive compensation for your economic damages as well as for pain and suffering.
+Working with a Huntsville bicycle accident lawyer will improve your chances of recovering compensation to cover for these unexpected expenses and emotional damage.

 Contributory Negligence Laws in Alabama

 You may be found to have contributed to your injuries if you failed to obey all street laws leading up to the accident.
-Children under 16 who were not wearing a helmet may also be deemed to have contributed to the injuries they received.
+Children under 16 who were not wearing a helmet may also be deemed to have contributed to the bike accident injuries they received.